-The drywell and wetwell gas spaces of the PPOOLEX facility and the environment node were modelled with the Apros LP containment model (Figure 3-1), whereas the steam pipeline and the sparger (Figure 3-2), and the suppression water pool (Figure 3-3 and Figure 3-4) were modelled with the six-equation thermalhydraulic model.
-The drywell is insulated and the drywell wall structures were not modelled, whereas the heat structure between the wetwell gas space and the environment was included (Figure 3-1).
+The drywell and wetwell gas spaces of the PPOOLEX facility and the environment node were modelled with the Apros LP containment model (Figure 3-1), whereas the steam pipeline and the sparger (Figure 3-2), and the suppression water pool (Figure 3-3 and 3-4) were modelled with the six-equation thermalhydraulic model.
+The drywell was insulated and the drywell wall structures were not modelled, whereas the heat structure between the wetwell gas space and the environment was included (Figure 3-1).

 The steamline was modelled with the TH heat pipes (Figure 3-2).
-The pipeline outside the vessel is insulated, and hence, only heat transfer from the pipeline inside the vessel was modelled with Apros.
+The pipeline outside the vessel was insulated, and hence, only heat transfer from the pipeline inside the vessel was modelled with Apros.
 The closer the heat pipe is to the lower end of the sparger, the denser the nodalisation of the heat pipe was.
 Very close to the sparger end, the node length was about 3 cm, but near the steam generator only around 1 m.
-The holes (orifices) of the sparger were modelled with one pipe, whose flow area corresponds to the total flow area of all sparger holes and the hydraulics diameter corresponds to the diameter of single hole.
+The holes (orifices) of the sparger were modelled with one pipe, whose flow area corresponded to the total flow area of all sparger holes and the hydraulics diameter corresponded to the diameter of single hole.

-The suppression pool nodes which are filled up with liquid water were modelled with the Apros thermalhydraulic nodes.
-There were 9 nodes above the sparger end corresponding to node height of 0.2 m (Figure 3-3).
-Two different nodalisation below the sparger elevation were tested: 12 or 6 vertical nodes corresponding to the node height of 0.1 m and 0.2 m, respectively (Figure 3-4).
-The whole pool nodalisation was divided into two node columns representing the cross sectional configuration shown in Figure 3-3.
-Two different nodalisation was made for the innermost node: assuming 0.2 m and 0.8 m diameter.
-The two-column configuration was constructed according to the experimental observations of the main flow field in the pool and the experiences gained from the CFD simulations (Pättikangas 2020) which demonstrated that during the hot steam injection the warm water rises up in the region near the sparger line and the colder water flows down farther from the line.
-The Apros node configuration allows a qualitative simulation of this kind of flow field.
-Note that in reality the sparger pipeline of the PPOOLEX facility is not located exactly in the middle axis of the facility, but the Apros pseudo 2D nodalisation assumes a axially symmetrical geometry due to lack of modelling any 3D phenomena.
+The suppression pool nodes filled up with liquid water were modelled with the Apros thermalhydraulic nodes.
+Two different nodalisations consisting of 2 or 3 vertical node columns were used (Figure 3-3 and 3-4).
+9 nodes were located above and 12 nodes below the sparger end elevation corresponding to node height of 0.2 m and 0.1 m, respectively.
+The nodalisation was constructed according to the experimental observations of the main flow field in the pool and the experiences gained from the CFD simulations (Pättikangas 2020) which demonstrated that during the hot steam injection the warm water rises up in the region near the sparger line and the colder water flows down farther from the line.
+The Apros node configuration allowed a qualitative simulation of this kind of flow field.
+Note that in reality the sparger pipeline of the PPOOLEX facility is not located exactly in the middle axis of the facility, but the Apros pseudo 2D nodalisation assumed a axially symmetrical geometry due to lack of modelling any 3D phenomena.
+The 2-column nodalisation was used in the previous work (Silde 2020) where simulation results showed that the pool stratification phase was predicted well, but the pool mixing phase(s) could not be predicted reasonably.
+To make more extensive conclusions, it was seen useful to calculate some another experiment using more accurate model/nodalisation.
+Therefore, also a denser the 3-column nodalisation was built up and applied in in this work.